-These funds allow the Foundation to make grants to address our most pressing community needs.
+These funds allow the Foundation to make grants to address our most pressing community needs and opportunities.

 It’s because of uncertain times like this that we created our Give To Grant Community Impact Fund many years ago.
 This Fund provides flexible financial support to trusted nonprofit partners across Grant County who are responding to critical needs.
 The Fund also allows the Community Foundation Board to be nimble in their response to addressing our community’s most pressing and emerging needs, specifically with organizations working with our most vulnerable citizens.

 This fund is a part of the Give To Grant Collaborative.
 These funds serve the Community Foundation mission which is to connect people, resources, and causes to promote a sustainable impact for the betterment of Grant County.
 The Collaborative, allows our Board to combine generous donations with others’ and pool our resources to do something strong and impactful for our community.
 This is philanthropy in its broadest sense!